gfournieriExec/multisig-automate-proposer/ACTION-README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/new-feature`
-3. Make your changes and add tests
+3. Make your changes and add validation
-4. Run the test suite: `npm test`
+4. Run the validation suite: `npm run validate`
 5. Submit a pull request

 ## 📄 License